yuwang115/WSB-melt/README.md

-# Sensitivity of Future Evolution of the Wilkes Subglacial Basin Ice Sheet to Grounding Line Melt Parameterizations
+# Sensitivity of the future evolution of the Wilkes Subglacial Basin ice sheet to grounding-line melt parameterizations

 ## Overview